 Dubbed as Indonesia’s most complete museum.
 The National Museum Jakarta shows no signs of stopping its educational endeavor.
-It possesses wide arrays of collections covering the nation’s rich cultural and historical legacies.
+It possesses a wide array of collections covering the nation’s rich cultural and historical legacies.
 Here, visitors can have a closer look at every element that contributes to the country’s high diversity.

 The displays came from as early as the prehistoric period to the post-colonization era.
 Locals call it “Museum Gajah” or the elephant museum.
 Simply because there is an elephant statue in front of its establishment.
 The medium size bronze elephant sculpture is a gift from Siamese King Chulalongkorn.
 Given back then when Jakarta’s name is Batavia in 1871.

 The small artificial elephant is only one of over 160,000 value objects showcased here.
-This cultural institution proudly shows case all masterpieces.
+This cultural institution proudly shows case all its masterpieces.
 It was all stored in its four-story Dutch-style building.
 There are 7 exhibition categories: Prehistoric, Hindu-Buddhist, Numismatic, and Heraldic.
-Even more there also ceramics, ethnographic, geographic to historic section.
+Even more, there are also ceramics, ethnographic, geographic to historic sections.

-Its strategic location in central Jakarta right in front of the monumental Monas.
-It seems also the reason why the museum never short of visitors.
+Its strategic location in central Jakarta is right in front of the monumental Monas.
+It seems also the reason why the museum is never short of visitors.
 At least 150 history buffs come in and out of the museum on weekdays.
-Just like any other tourism hotspots, the number can triple up on weekends.
+Just like any other tourism hotspot, the number can triple up on weekends.